-- 1. Verify that only one version of the application is currently deployed in the domain.
-See "Displaying Version Information for Deployed Applications" on page 8-9. - 2.
-Verify that the deployed application and the newer application have different version strings: - a.
-Use the instructions in "Displaying Version Information for Deployed Applications" on page 8-9 to determine the currently-deployed version of the application. - b.
-Examine the version string in the MANIFEST.MF file of the new application source you want to deploy:
+- Verify that only one version of the application is currently deployed in the domain.
+See Section 8.3.5, "Displaying Version Information for Deployed Applications". - Verify that the deployed application and the newer application have different version strings: - Use the instructions in Section 8.3.5, "Displaying Version Information for Deployed Applications" to determine the currently-deployed version of the application. - b.
+Examine the version string in the MANIFEST.
+MF file of the new application source you want to deploy:

+'''

-jar xvf myApp.ear MANIFEST.MF cat MANIFEST.MF
+jar xvf myApp.ear MANIFEST.MF

+cat MANIFEST.MF

+'''